ujjawalyt/Ecommerce-Web-Api/README.md

-* `POST /save/{adminKey}` : The `admin key` to authenticate the request, `Request Body`: JSON object representing the category to be added
+* `POST /save/{adminKey}` : The `admin key` to authenticate the request, `Request Body`: JSON object representing the category to be added.
-* `PUT /update/{adminKey}/{categoryId}` : `adminKey`: The admin key to authenticate the request `categoryId`: The id of the category to be updated `Request Body:` JSON object representing the updated category details
+* `PUT /update/{adminKey}/{categoryId}` : `adminKey`: The admin key to authenticate the request `categoryId`: The id of the category to be updated.
+`Request Body:` JSON object representing the updated category details.
-* `DELETE /delete/{adminKey}/{categoryId}` : `adminKey`: The admin key to authenticate the request `categoryId`: The id of the category to be deleted
+* `DELETE /delete/{adminKey}/{categoryId}` : `adminKey`: The admin key to authenticate the request `categoryId`: The id of the category to be deleted.
-* `GET /getAll/{adminKey}` : `adminKey` : The admin key to authenticate the request
+* `GET /getAll/{adminKey}` : `adminKey` : The admin key to authenticate the request.
-* `GET /getById/{adminKey}/{categoryId}` : `adminKey`: The admin key to authenticate the request `categoryId`: The id of the category to be retrieved
+* `GET /getById/{adminKey}/{categoryId}` : `adminKey`: The admin key to authenticate the request `categoryId`: The id of the category to be retrieved.

 ### Category Module